FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 <img src="images/rollout-history--rev2.jpg"/> <br>

 >📷 Take a screenshot of the details of the correct Revision and save it as a .jpg or .png with the filename `rev.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 7. Run the below command to get the replica sets and observe the deployment which is being used now: